joaolessab/whatsapp-web-clone--next.js-firebase9/README.md

 ![Image](../main/docs/images/firebase-9.png?raw=true)

-## 4 - Store User Data to CloudFirestore
+## 4 - Store User Data to Cloud Firestore

 1. Go to the Firebase Console of your project created;